Btojaka/politica-privacidad-econometra/README.md

 # Privacy Policy - Econometra

-This repository contains the privacy policy for **Econometra**, an application developed by [BonferTech](https://bonfertech.com/) using React Native for iOS and Android, with a Firebase and Firestore backend.
+This repository contains the privacy policy for **Econometra**, a mobile application developed by [BonferTech](https://bonfertech.com/) using React Native for iOS and Android, with a Firebase and Firestore backend.

 ## About the App